PJtheGFN/github_tut/Readme.txt

-read this now or never forever!!
+read this now or never forever!!!